Deciduous deliciousness

 by Mark Evans

 ‘Omne trium perfectum’ is a Latin phrase that translates to ‘everything is perfect in threes’.
 It is a pervasive concept throughout human culture, be it literature (three little pigs), rhetoric (I came, I saw, I conquered), advertising (slip, slop, slap), the colours of a country’s flag, (red white and blue), comedy (three people walk into a bar) or music (the third note of every scale provides the most basic harmony).
-The rule of … Read more »
+The rule … Read more »

 Shining a light on bulbs